 - Plan meals – allow them go through LCHF recipe websites and cookbooks to choose meals and recipes.
 Let them collate their own special cookbook.

 - Picky eaters – all children love picking at food and eating small platters.
 I often put out a selection of vegetables, cold meats and cheeses for their afternoon tea.
 Buy a lunchbox with small compartments and serve them a buffet.

-- Healthy fats – at meal times encourage your children to eat their vegetables by putting healthy fats on the dinner table such as butter, grated/shredded cheese, salad dressings and healthy oils.
-Not only will the flavour be enhanced, it helps them absorb the fat-soluble vitamins from their meal.
+- Healthy fats – at meal times encourage your children to eat their vegetables by putting healthy fats on the dinner table such as butter, grated/shredded cheese, salad dressings and minimally processed oils.
+Not only will the flavor be enhanced, it helps them absorb the fat-soluble vitamins from their meal.
 Pack dips, salsa and sauces to dip their vegetables in at school.

 - Drinks – start serving water only.
 Stop allowing them to drink juice or soda.
 These can be the biggest contributor of sugar in their meal.

 - Beware – read the labels of foods traditionally given to children such as raisins, muesli bars, fruit yoghurt and cereals.
 These are often the worst culprits.
 Find or make your own low sugar alternatives.
 You will know exactly what goes in them.